ovh/docs/pages/web/hosting/phpfpm_how_to_enable_it/guide.en-ca.md

 PLEASE NOTE: The .ovhconfig file exists by default on 2014 Web Hosting packages.
 On older packages you have to create it and save it at the root of your disk space.
 It is not automatically added to the older plans or when changing your plan, some settings may not be compatible depending on the version of PHP that you are using.

 NB: the .ovhconfig file can only be placed at the root or in a top-level directory.
-It is not possible to have multiple files with different versions of PHP on the same hosting package (except [url ="https://www.ovh.co.uk/g1332.hosting_multi-domain_setup_guide"]correctly configured multi-domains[/url]).
+It is not possible to have multiple files with different versions of PHP on the same hosting package (except [Multisites](../multisites-configuring-multiple-websites/)).

 This .ovhconfig should contain the following code: